 Comparing the theoretical predictions at low and high temperatures yields another important insight.
-As we discussed above, at 1.7~K, both the Hartree+full sunset approximation and the T-matrix resummation approach predict clear spike-like enhancements in the linewidth near the $\mathrm{K}$ point.
-By contrast, these features are significantly renormalized at 20~K and 30~K, in excellent agreement with the experimental data.
+As we discussed above, at 1.7~K, the T-matrix resummation predicts clear enhancements in the linewidth near the $\mathrm{K}$ point associated with magnon-bound magnon interactions.
+By contrast, these features are significantly renormalized at 20~K and 30~K, in reasonable agreement with the experimental data, while underestimating the absolute linewidths by roughly a factor of two, in a largely momentum-independent manner.
 This non-monotonic temperature dependence of the linewidth challenges the simple $T^2$-dependence predicted by the Hartree+reduced sunset approximation for an ideal isotropic system with a quadratically-dispersive gapless Goldstone mode~\cite{Pershoguba2018}, although such a dependence was indeed experimentally observed at relatively high temperatures in Ref.~\cite{Nikitin2022}.
-This deviation from the $T^2$ law in the lowest temperature region is presumably due to the presence of the Goldstone gap $2SA$.
-As increase in temperature and it reaches to $T\gtrsim2SA$, the effect of the gap becomes negligible and the $T^2$ behavior is gradually recovered.
+This deviation from the $T^2$ law in the lowest temperature region is presumably due to the presence of the Goldstone gap $2SA\approx0.97$~K. An expected temperature dependence of the magnon band renormalization in the presence of the Goldstone gap $2SA$ is $f(T):=T^2\exp(-2SA/T)$, rather than the simple $T^2$.
+By taking the logarithmic derivative $l_f(T):=\frac{d\ln f}{d\ln T}$, the \textit{approximated} power-law dependence of $f(T)$ is given by $f(T)\approx T^{(2+2SA/T)}$ at each $T$.
+When $T=2SA$, the approximated scaling is $T^3$, which completely differs from the ideal $T^2$.
+As increase in temperature and it reaches to $T\gg2SA$, the effect of the gap becomes negligible and the $T^2$ behavior is gradually recovered, as indicated in Table~\ref{table:T-scaling}.
 Indeed, as shown in Fig.~\ref{Fig07}(h), while the calculated linewidth using the resummation at 20~K, 30~K, and even 40~K (which is above $T_\mathrm{C}\approx32$~K) follow the $T^2$-law closely, the one at 1.7~K clearly deviates from this trend.
 Moreover, as seen in Fig.~\ref{Fig07}(g), calculated magnon energy shift using the resummation also deviates from the $T^2$-law at lower temperatures.
 We note that similar trends can be also seen in the Hartree+full sunset self-energy presented in Appendix~\ref{Appendix:Hartree_fullSunset_tempev}.